 The Summer Solstice

 Beltane, the Celtic festival at the start of the summer, was associated with the tradition of lighting bonfires and these were also a feature of the solstice, the high point of the summer.
+Often the bonfires were lit on hilltops.
 This was a time for the ancient Celts to banish harmful spirits with the power of light and sun, in the hope that abundant harvests would follow.